Are Republicans Beginning to Pay the Price for Their Support of Trump?

 Thanks for the analysis and drilldown.
 Contingently encouraging.
 Concerning the prospects of a free and fair midterm general election (aka the big pot where sleeved aces get played), you may find my own statistical forensics work of interest: https://www.amazon.com/CODE-RED-Computerized-Elections-Democracy/dp/B087H83JCR/ref covers post-HAVA elections through 2018; https://codered2014.com/wp-content/uploads/2023/11/TheRealSteal-IntroAnalysisCombinedUpdated-js8_WWW-2.pdf covers E2020.

 Internal polling for the right-wing populists must be generating red flags by the score.
 Turns out most Americans are seriously repulsed by illiberal ICE depredations.
-Thus, Trump's performative conspiracy antics in GA re elections are, in my estimation, indications, an index their of panic and desperation.
+Thus, Trump's performative conspiracy antics in GA re elections are, in my estimation, indications, an index of their panic and desperation.
 There's nothing there to be uncovered

 Trumpism has peaked.